DevOpsPlayground/NGINX-Workshop/README.md

 The use a of a loadbalancer is a common way to increase capacity, and the simplest way of managing this is a 'round robin' algorithm, where traffic is directed to the next backend worker each time a new request comes in.

-To do this, you could spin up multiple 'worker' hosts to learn with, but a far more cost-effective way to do this is using docker.
+We could spin up multiple 'worker' hosts to see this in action, but a far more cost-effective way is using docker.
 Docker can create a virtual network of hosts, essentially a VPC that runs on your own machine.

 ## 6.1
 Stop NGINX on your machine:

-    nginx -s quit
+    sudo nginx -s quit

 ## 6.2
 Change directory into /loadbalancer

-    cd loadbalancer
+    cd workdir/NGINX-Workshop/loadbalancer

 ## 6.3
-Click through the files in /loabalancer to check what's happening:
+In your code-editor, click through the files in /loabalancer to check what's happening:

 In **docker-compose.yml** ...